 In contrast, the Land Use and Transportation Element states that the intent of the Rural and Rural Residential Master Plan category is to discourage development into "areas that lack essential infrastructure and services for intensification" and "are typically applied to lands outside the Truckee Meadows Services Area (TMSA)".
 This is particularly important considering that the project site lies within the TMSA and the appropriate services can be provided to this area, creating an efficient use of the TMSA boundary.
+The Rural Designation on site will not be touched as that includes undevelopable area, and the RR designation will stay mainly on the western side which has higher slopes than the eastern side.

-The Suburban Residential designation and its associated intent is highly logical for the Estates at Marango Springs.
-Due to the project site's location within the TMSA, a Rural Residential and Rural designation simply does not adequately provide smart use of the boundary.
+The Suburban Residential designation and its associated intent is highly logical for a majority of the site at the Estates at Marango Springs.
+Due to the project site's location within the TMSA, full Rural Residential and Rural designation simply does not adequately provide smart use of the boundary.
 In fact, LUT.3.1 in "Goal Three: The majority of growth and development occurs in existing or planned communities, utilizing smart growth practices" of the Land Use and Transportation Element states to "require timely, orderly, and fiscally responsible growth that is directed to existing suburban character management areas (SCMAs) within the Area Plans as well as to growth areas delineated within the Truckee Meadows Service Area (TMSA)".
-With the LDS designated specifically allowed within the SVRTCMA and TMSA, the appropriate designation need to be applied to incorporate smart infrastructure development.
+With the 45.12± acres of SR to allow for LDS zoning, specifically allowed within the SVRTCMA and TMSA, the appropriate designation need to be applied to incorporate smart infrastructure development.